By Corey Klujsza

 If fuel gets more expensive (e.g., if another geopolitical event to an oil-producing nation like we saw with the Russian invasion of Ukraine in 2022), we’ll see a faster rise to inflation as carriers can no longer absorb the increase.

-4. Carriers are buying less trucks.
+4. Carriers are buying fewer trucks.

 After remaining positive for six consecutive quarters (despite spot rates dropping for over a year), in Q4 2023, the bottom finally fell out for truck orders.